SuchismitaDhal/naive_projects/README.md

 # naive_projects
-projects made in freasher and sophomore year
+projects made in fresher and sophomore year